 The U.S. Department of Justice's Office of Juvenile Justice and Delinquency Prevention (OJJDP) lists Too Good for Drugs on its Model Programs Guide to evidenced-based, scientifically-proven programs that can make a difference the lives of children and communities.

-Independent evaluations of Too Good for Drugs, Too Good for Violence, Too Good for Drugs & Violence - High School, and Too Good for Drugs & Violence - After School demonstrate the positive effects of these programs on student attitudes and behavior.
+Independent evaluations of Too Good for Drugs, Too Good for Violence, Too Good for Drugs & Violence – High School, and Too Good for Drugs and Violence – After School demonstrate the positive effects of these programs on student behavior.

-The Mendez Foundation develops the Too Good for Drugs & Violence - After-School Activites program, featuring fun, age-specific activities designed to be used in after-school settings, such as recreation centers, community centers, and Boys and Girls Clubs.
+The Mendez Foundation develops the Too Good for Drugs and Violence -- After-School Activites program, featuring fun, age-specific activities designed to be used in after-school settings, such as recreation centers and Boys and Girls Clubs.

 The Mendez Foundation introduces Too Good for Drugs II, a revised, updated version of the popular Too Good for Drugs program.
 Based on the most current prevention research, Too Good for Drugs II takes our vital prevention message beyond the classroom and into the home and community.